codebyvik/ReactFolio/README.md

 ### Change Icon

-1.Copy the icon in public/ folder \
+➡ Copy the icon in public/ folder \
-2.change the href attribute to your icon \
+➡ change the href attribute to your icon \
 OR

-1. Save your svg as icon.svg and replace the default one \
+➡ Save your svg as icon.svg and replace the default one \

 ```html
 <link rel="icon" href="./icon.svg" type="image/x-icon" />